gearglow/ReptiliaWithATwist/The List - Notes.md

 - [ ] Dazzle at the Yule Ball
 - [ ] Rescue the hostage in the Second Task
 - [ ] Capture Peter Pettigrew
+- [ ] Get some kind of therapy program in Hogwarts
 - [ ] Disarm Dumbledore and take ownership of the Elder Wand
 - [ ] Break Dumbledore's hold on society